lifeinink/my-e-cv/markdown/web_scraper.md

 ![[../images/web_thumb.png]]
 Web-scraped over 2000 web pages to calculate which cities in NZ have better opportunities for someone of my background using Selenium with Python.
 ## Problem Background
-I planned on using job posting data to aid in deciding where I would relocate for the time between February of 2025 and my Master's studies starting in July.
-Using overall job posting data for a small number of locations gives a limited (to regions of NZ) and inaccurate (all job postings, not just the ones I qualified for) picture of job opportunities, and manually collecting data on categories of jobs for every location in New Zealand would be time consuming.![[../images/job_seekers_vs_jobs.png]] So instead, I decided to scrape a well known job posting website in New Zealand for the data.
+I planned on using job posting data to decide where I would re-locate for the time between February 2025 and my master’s studies, starting in July.
+But using overall job posting data for a few locations gives a limited (to regions of NZ) and inaccurate (all job postings, not just the ones I qualified for) picture of job opportunities, and manually collecting data on categories of jobs for every location in New Zealand would be time consuming.![[../images/job_seekers_vs_jobs.png]] So instead, I scraped a well-known job posting website in New Zealand for the data.
 - Why web-scraping instead of a job posting API: The API for the job-website is for commercial uses only, while this project is for personal use.
 ### Design Requirements
-- Rate limited and compliant: the solution mustn't scrape disallowed URLs or exceed rate limits.
+- **Rate limited and compliant**: the solution mustn't scrape disallowed URLs or exceed rate limits.
-- Fault tolerant: the solution needed to be interruptible and not lose scraping process, and handle visiting web pages without the expected data or structure.
+- **Fault tolerant**: tthe solution needed to be interruptible (and not lose scraping process), and handle visiting web pages that do not have expected data or structure
-- Outputs: the solution needed to output a table of each job category against each location with locations and categories ordered by subtype (e.g. IT/software development, and IT/network engineering should be closer to each other than IT and Customer Service jobs)
+- **Outputs**: the solution needed to output a table of each job category against each location with locations and categories ordered by subtype (e.g. IT/software development, and IT/network engineering should be closer to each other than IT and Customer Service jobs)
-- Time constraint: the data needed to be ready within four days - the deadline for my relocation decision.
+- **Time constraint**: the data needed to be ready within four days - the deadline for my relocation decision.
 ## Solution Summary
 ```mermaid
 graph TD